TalkTalk's cyber attack piles on the pressure on financial targets

-LONDON (Reuters) - Burdened with a poor reputation for customer service, facing increasingly fierce competition and under pressure to hit challenging financial targets, the cyber attack at TalkTalk (TALK.L) could not have come at a worse time for the British telecoms firm.
+LONDON, Oct 26 (Reuters) - Burdened with a poor reputation for customer service, facing increasingly fierce competition and under pressure to hit challenging financial targets, the cyber attack at TalkTalk could not have come at a worse time for the British telecoms firm.

 Chief Executive Dido Harding shocked customers last week when she said that the broadband, TV, mobile and fixed line telephony services company had been hacked, potentially putting the private details of its 4 million customers into the hands of criminals.